 |Black spot “disease” tang disease or black ich||Paravortex turbellaria flatworms embedded in the skin of the fish||Black spot on body and fin membranes||Freshwater dip, followed by a formalin both praziquantel can use|

 Yes, like most coral fish, Blue tang fish flesh is poisonous.
 They contain a toxin called ciguatera.
 Ciguatera poisoning can occur when you eat the flesh of the blue tang fish.
 Diarrhea, headaches, muscle pain, and heart problems can occur if you eat their meat.
 Moreover, ciguatera poisoning can kill humans.
 Thus, do not eat their flesh.

 Is blue tang dangerous?

-Normally they live peacefully in natural habitat and also captivity.
-But they contain 9 dorsal spines, 3 anal spines, 26 to 28 dorsal rays, 24 to 26 soft anal rays.
+Normally they live peacefully in natural habitats and also in captivity.
+But they contain 9 dorsal spines, 3 anal spines, 26 to 28 dorsal rays, and 24 to 26 soft anal rays.
 Moreover, they have a dominant caudal spine in the caudal fin.
-They use these surgeon’s scalpel-like spines to protect from predators and humans.
+They use these surgeons’ scalpel-like spines to protect them from predators and humans.

 Is blue tang played as a dead person?

 Yes, they do.
 Blue tang uses small tricks to protect from predators.
 When a predator comes to hunt them they act like dead fish.
 They lie down on their side and stay steady without any motion until the threat has passed them.